juraj-hrivnak/Pakku/README.md

 ## Development

-For a complete development and setup guide, check out our [Contributing Guide](CONTRIBUTING.md).
+For a development and setup guide, check out our [Contributing Guide](CONTRIBUTING.md).

 Contributions are very welcomed, from code to documentation improvements!